 What are the odds of seeing the aurora borealis (and the polar bears for the October trip)?

 While we can’t guarantee things beyond our control, this question is best answered by past experience.
-To date we have about a 90% rate of seeing and photographing the aurora and 100% rate of seeing and photographing the Polar bears.
+To date, we have about a 90% rate of seeing and photographing the aurora and 100% rate of seeing and photographing the Polar bears.
 Weather is an inhibiting factor for the aurora since clear skies are required, it is less of a factor for viewing and photographing polar bears.
 Every year is different, but every trip delivers many outstanding viewing and photographic opportunities.

 Which trip should I take, #1 or #2?

-- This is a common questions that we receive all the time, and understandably so.
+- This is a common question that we receive all the time, and understandably so.
 There are some general differences between the trips and it mostly comes down to weather.
 The month of October is a seasonal transition month and the weather changes are variable as the cold of winter begins to move in.
-For example: Early October has more daylight, is generally warmer, frequently has less snow, and more open water is present.
+For example, early October has more daylight, is generally warmer, frequently has less snow, and more open water is present.
 Later October has less daylight, is generally a bit cooler, often has more snow, and rivers and open water can be frozen over.
 They are both excellent times with slight variations.
 For some, the phase of the moon may be a deciding factor, for others, they may want open water opportunities for aurora reflections.
 But there is great variation in the weather overall, so please take this into account.

 Do I have to be an experienced photographer?